eCook Meal

 What are the main ingredients in Sumptuous Thai Beef Curry?

-Beef, Cashew Nuts, Coconut Cream, Flat Rice Noodles, Free-Range Beef Schnitzel (without crumb), Fresh Coriander, Lime, Limes, Pak Choi, Piquanté Peppers, Shredded Cabbage & Julienne Carrot, Thai Red Curry Paste, Vegetable Stock
+Beef, Beef Schnitzel (without crumb), Cashew Nut, Coconut Cream, Flat Rice Noodles, Fresh Coriander, Lime, Pak Choi, Piquanté Peppers, Shredded Cabbage & Julienne Carrot, Thai Red Curry Paste, Vegetable Stock

 What is the nutritional information of Sumptuous Thai Beef Curry?